ceuk/mutt_dotfiles/README.md

 * Query and save contacts via abook, goobook or ldapsearch (e.g. for Office365 accounts, query only)
 * Good calendar invite handling: render calendar invites inline and respond to them with `A` when viewing the calendar invite attachment
+* Threads also contain emails sent by you like you see in modern email clients (this is achieved via notmuch)
 * Nice handling of inline text/html rendering (use `C-l` to open up all links the email - great for quickly finding unsubscribe links)
 * Secure configs (no hardcoded passwords etc)
 * Fast global search of all mail in every account or all mail in a single account via NotMuch